The Keto Diet

 Fat or Carbs for energy?

-Fat and protein were the dominant macronutrients (when food was even available) over the majority of our two-and-a-half million years as evolving humans.
+Fat and protein were the dominant macronutrients over the majority of our two-and-a-half million years as evolving humans.

-Our movement patterns were such that we never required large amounts of glucose or that we needed to store very much glycogen.
-It was predominantly fats, ketones and the minimal infusion of glucose via gluconeogenesis (the generation of glucose from certain non-carbohydrate carbon substrates) that got us here.
+Our movement patterns were such that we never required large amounts of glucose or that we needed to store very much glycogen (the liver stores some glucose as glycogen as emergency fuel).
+It was predominantly fats, ketones and the minimal infusion of glucose via gluconeogenesis (the generation of glucose from protein) that got us here.
 Dietary carbs were insignificant.
 In fact, when you consider how ridiculously small the body’s glycogen reservoirs are, you understand that it would have been impossible for us to survive as a species if glucose were truly the “preferred” fuel.

-The liver, the main back-up glycogen/glucose storage facility for the brain and other glucose-burning organs, can only store about 100 grams of glycogen.
+The liver can only store about 100 grams of glycogen.
 Less than a day’s worth.
 Your muscles can only hold another 350-500 grams, barely enough to run for 90 minutes at a reasonable clip, and that glycogen isn’t even available to provide fuel for the brain.

 Meanwhile, we have a virtually unlimited storage capacity for fat (like 100,000 grams or close to a million calories on some people).
 The reason glycogen storage wasn’t necessary is because, between our copious fat storage capability, easy access to fats as fuel, gluconeogenesis and ketones, we just didn’t need much.